Melinda Merk, JD, LLM, CFP®

 Melinda started her career at a boutique trusts and estates firm in Montgomery County, Maryland, where she developed a strong foundation in estate planning drafting wills, revocable trusts, powers of attorney, family limited partnership agreements and other legal documents, and handled probate and estate administration matters, including preparation of estate and gift tax returns and final 1040/1041s.

-After completing her LL.M. in Taxation at Georgetown, she joined Ernst & Young’s National Tax Department in the Personal Financial Services group in Washington, DC, where she consulted with clients on a nationwide and global basis as a Subject Matter Specialist in the areas of income and wealth transfer tax planning.
+After completing her LL.M. in Taxation at the Georgetown University Law Center, she joined Ernst & Young’s National Tax Department in the Personal Financial Services group in Washington, DC, where she consulted with clients on a nationwide and global basis as a Subject Matter Specialist in the areas of income and wealth transfer tax planning.

 Melinda then returned to the practice of law as a Senior Counsel in the Private Wealth Services group at Holland & Knight LLP in Northern Virginia, with a primary focus on pre-sale planning for business owners, income and estate tax planning for international clients, and asset protection planning.
 She later joined PwC as a Tax Director in the Personal Financial Services group, working closely with business owners and private equity firm partners on their individual income tax and estate planning.